dppdppd/The-Boardgame-Insert-Toolkit/README.md

 #### `DIV_TAB_TEXT_CHAR_THRESHOLD`
 value is expected to be a number, and determines the number of characters above which the size of the font should be determined automatically.

+#### `DIV_TAB_TEXT_EMBOSSED`
+value is expected to be a bool, and determines whether the text is embossed or engraved.
+If ommitted, the text will be engraved.

+#### `DIV_TAB_TEXT_EMBOSSED_HEIGHT`
+value is expected to be a number, and determines the thickness of the text embossed.
+If ommitted, the text will be e,bossed by 0.5.

 ### Compartment keys
 #### `CMP_NUM_COMPARTMENTS_XY`
 value is expected to be an array of 2 numbers, and determines how many compartments this component will have in the width and depth direction.